DexterPOSH/PSRemotely/README.md

 - [Remotely project](https://github.com/PowerShell/Remotely)
 - [Ravikanth Chaganti](https://twitter.com/ravikanth) - For all the help with the ideas and motivation behind the scenes.
 - Warren Frame's [PSDeploy module ](https://github.com/RamblingCookieMonster/PSDeploy) - have been following Warren's module & documentation structure to organize.
+- [Pester module] (https://github.com/pester/pester), PSDesiredStateConfiguration module for borrowing some of the ideas.
-- PowerShell comunity & fellow MVPs, who are fantastic at helping each other.
+- PowerShell community & fellow MVPs, who are fantastic at helping each other.

 ## TO DO